The Académie des Sciences virtual bookshop

 Magic mushrooms, ayahuasca and their natural cousins have been used in shamanic rituals for millennia.
 LSD, ecstasy, ketamine and other synthetic derivatives have made their way from the laboratory to the party scene.
 This book recounts the exotic and scientific adventures surrounding each of these substances.
 We meet writers in search of inspiration, CIA agents on a mission, hippies hoping for the advent of a psychedelic New Age.

 In recent years, these drugs have been taken seriously by clinical research.
-New molecules, analogous to psychedelics, seem to be producing therapeutic results, without having psychedelic effects, particularly in the management of psychiatric pathologies.
+New molecules, analogous to psychedelics, appear to be producing therapeutic results, without having psychedelic effects, particularly in the management of psychiatric pathologies.